nicolasoliveiramor/nicolasoliveiramor/README.md

 - 👋 Hi, I’m @nicolasoliveiramor
-- 👀 I’m interested in ...
+- 👀 I’m interested in enter a programming career
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 My facebook: Nicolas Oliveira Mor.